 The work done by the gravitational force for displacing the object from height 0 to h is given by,

 Let’s consider a spring-mass system with a spring of spring constant k and a block of mass, m displaced through a distance x from its equilibrium position (x=0).
 As the block moves from x=0 to x, the spring force, Fs=-kx does work on the block.
 The corresponding change in elastic potential energy is given by,

-A block of mass m is attached to two unstretched springs of spring constant k₁ and k₂ as shown in figure .
-The block is displaced towards right through a distance of x and released.
+A block of mass m is attached to two unstretched springs of constant k₁ and k₂ as shown in the figure.
+The block is displaced towards the right through a distance of x and released.
 Find the speed of the block as it passes through a distance x/4 from its mean position.